bmorris3/batman/docs/quickstart.rst

 Quickstart
 ============
 If you're in a hurry to model some awesome transits, you're on the right page.
-Here's an example of basic ``batman`` usage to calculate a model light curve with quadratic limb darkening.
+Here's an example of basic ``robin`` usage to calculate a model light curve with quadratic limb darkening.
 (For more detailed examples, check out the :ref:`tutorial`.)

-First, we import ``batman`` and a few of the usual packages:
+First, we import ``robin`` and a few of the usual packages:

 ::

-	import batman
+	import robin
 	import numpy as np
 	import matplotlib.pyplot as plt